mysteriouspants/mysteriouspants.com/_drafts/on-the-de-serialization-of-object-graphs.md

 The use of that *t*-word is very deliberate, 314, as it segues to the overall architecture used in this endeavor, which is ETL, or Extract-Transform-Load.
 In this case, the extraction is handled by SimpleJson, the Transformation turns those SimpleJson result objects into .NET standard containers, and finally a clever coder pattern loads that into the set of objects that will run in my program (in this case, a physiology simulation).

 I do hope that you never find yourself in a situation such as mine, 314, but I am not optimistic, so here detailed is the product of about a year's worth of work in this field, condensed in a blog post for you.
-If you find yourself in a similar situation, please learn all you can from my experience so that your own path may be much shorter and more effecient!
+If you find yourself in a similar situation, please learn all you can from my experience so that your own path may be much shorter and more efficient!

 # Transform